keewon/corb_chrome75_test/README.md

 I'm having trouble with CORB on Android WebView with Chrome 75.

 I believe I set CORS related header correctly, because CORB happens randomly, not always.
-The code also worked well with Chrome 74 or earlier.
+The code also worked well with Chrome 74 or earlier or 76.
 When CORB happens once, it happens forever until app data is reset.
 I saw this happens to a few of my customers' devices including my colleague's Galaxy S10e (Android 9.0).
 All were from Chrome 75.